 Have you found your favorite spot on Earth yet?
-A place where you can let go of all your worries and get inspired by the nature surrounding you?
+A place where you can let go of all your worries and get inspired by nature surrounding you?
 Haven’t encountered such a place yet?
-Well probably you weren’t looking at the right locations.
-In this case you should meet what we assure you to be one of the most mystically enchanting places in Europe:
+Well, probably you weren’t looking at the right locations.
+In this case, you should meet what we assure you to be one of the most mystically enchanting places in Europe:

 Hardangervidda – Europe’s largest mountain plateau

-This wonderful destination is not so hard to find as it is hard to pronounce.
-Nevertheless, we are talking about a large mountain plateau, known to be one of the largest in Europe, located in central southern Norway.
-If you tend to be more specific, this area can be found divided between the counties of Telemark, Buskerud and Hordaland.
-And if you’re traveling to Norway in order to visit the charming town of Rjukan, then you should definitely plan on spending a day at Hardangervidda, since the city of Rjukan is the closest city located to this wonderful mountain landscape.
+This fantastic destination is not so hard to find as it is hard to pronounce.
+Nevertheless, we are talking about a vast mountain plateau, known to be one of the largest in Europe, located in central southern Norway.
+If you tend to be more specific, this area can be found divided between the counties of Telemark, Buskerud, and Hordaland.
+And if you’re traveling to Norway to visit the charming town of Rjukan, then you should plan on spending a day at Hardangervidda, since the city of Rjukan is the closest city located to this magnificent mountain landscape.

 An interesting fact about this area is the origin of its name.
-The name Hardangervidda actually comes from the name of the district Hardanger, which is combined with the Norwegian word “vidde” meaning ‘wide plain, large mountain plateau’.
+The name Hardangervidda comes from the name of the district Hardanger, which is combined with the Norwegian word “vidde” meaning ‘wide plain, broad mountain plateau.’

 Explore the beauty of Hardangervidda National Park

 If you are looking for some natural beauty, then this national park has a lot to offer.
 The plateau covers an area of about 6,500 km2, where the highest point is called Sandfloegga.
-The land is not so much covered by trees, but there are plenty of rivers, streams, lakes and pools spread throughout the terrain.
-It is really interesting how the surface is not consistent.
+The land is not so much hidden by trees, but there are plenty of rivers, streams, lakes, and pools spread throughout the terrain.
+It is fascinating how the surface is not consistent.
 What we mean by this is that by strolling through the park, you will come across to finding out that the west side differs quite a lot from the east side.
-On one side you will find a rocky terrain and different rock formations, while on the other the terrain is much flatter and more heavily vegetated.
+On the one hand, you will find a rocky terrain and different rock formations, while on the other the terrain is much flatter and more densely vegetated.